joaovictorgarcia10/clean_arch_aula/README.md

 ### /shared

-Here we'll have the fundamental functionality to all the modules, implementations like generic errors and some utilities that can be acessed to the entire application.
+Here we'll have the fundamental functionality to all the modules, implementations like generic errors, shared widgets and some utilities that can be acessed to the entire application.